airballonboy/mlc/README.md

-mlang is a small programming lanuage aimed at making console programs and games, It's currently just a project for me to learn how programming languages work, But if you wan't to use it feel free.
+mlang is a small programming lanuage aimed at making console programs and games, It's currently just a project for me to learn how programming languages work, But if you want to use it feel free to do so.

 ## Build Guide
 To build and use the mlang compiler (mlc) you need to have cmake and gcc and a build system (make, ninja, msvc)